GeovaneMachado/GeovaneMachado/README.md

 # Wellcome to my GitHub profile<br>
-**My name is Geovane and i am science computer student at the federal university frontier south in Chapecó-SC I am 22 years old and currently work as a developer using php and javascript languagens**
+**My name is Geovane and i am science computer student at the federal university frontier south in Chapecó-SC I am 22 years old and currently work as a developer using php and javascript languagens.
+This is my site:  <a href="https://geovanemachado.github.io/GeovaneMachado/" alt="_blank"> Geovane Machado </a>**

 <hr>
 <br>Ciencias da computação - UFFS<br>